-Best smart bathroom devices 2021
+Best smart bathroom devices 2023: Top mirrors, speakers and scales to help elevate your space

 Philips Hue's Adore range is ideal for those who want to add a bit of smart lighting into their bathroom setup, and the mirror is perhaps the pick of the bunch.

-It comes IP44 rated, so it's safe from the odd splash, with Hue's White Ambience light around the edge of the 560 x 560mm circular design.
+It comes IP44 rated, so it's safe from the odd splash, with Hue's White Ambience light around the edge of the circular design.

 This ring of light can be controlled via the Hue app, naturally, though the unit also comes with remote control Hue Dimmer Switch, Hue's Motion Sensor.
 Voice control is also available through Alexa, Google Assistant and Siri.